Mammon, Angel of Greed

 No one answered.

 Nantosuelta approached Gabella, she brushed Gabella’s long black hair back away from her face.
 “Child, couldn’t you see the results of your actions?
 Why did you fear the advances of Nemed so?
 Don’t you long for the generations before you?”

 It was Lugus who answered, “She is without foresight.
 Her fear consumes her, making her little more than a beast despite our gifts.
 Why was the future hidden from her?”

 This last question was directed at Mammon.

 “Rebellion is inherent in creation,” Mammon answered.
 “Her actions were the same regardless.
 The only difference was I saved her from the knowledge of what will be done to her in response.
 Do you want her to act in fear of our punishment or according to her desires?
 The desires that we gave her.”

 “Her obedience can be compelled,” Junil offered.

 At this the gods broke into arguing.
 Esus was the most adamant that Gabella should be free to choose her own course, and Junil argued that this disobedience must be removed from creation.
-Aeron, who had fashioned her form and considered her the greatest of his creations, fought to allow her freedom.
-As did Ceridwen, Camulos (who only wanted peace) and Agares.
+Camulos, who had fashioned her form and considered her the greatest of his creations, fought to allow her freedom.
+As did Ceridwen, Aeron (who only wanted peace) and Agares.
 Mulcarn only offered that creation was better off without men at all.